 Simon Frank was born in 1968 in Glasgow, Scotland and grew up in Dundas, ON.
 Since completing his Honours BA in English at the University of Guelph in 1991, he has lived and worked in Hamilton.
-For the past twenty-three years, Frank has participated in solo and group exhibitions across Ontario, as well as exhibiting in special projects in Saskatoon, Italy and South Korea.
+For the past twenty-five years, Frank has participated in solo and group exhibitions across Ontario, as well as exhibiting in special projects in Saskatoon, Italy and South Korea.
 He has received numerous grants from both the Canada Council for the Arts and the Ontario Arts Council.

 Painting, Installation Art

 © 2020 The PATCH (Public Art Through Construction Hoarding) Project - all images are copyrighted by the artist, unless otherwise noted